alexandrehpiva/js-fast-utils/README.md

 #### Breaking changes!

   1. Fix deleteEmptyKeys logic to delete undefined, null, empty strings '' and empty objects {} (before the function was just undefined and empty objects {}).

   2. Fix deleteEmptyKeysRecursive logic to delete undefined, null, empty strings '' and empty objects {} (before the function was just undefined and empty objects {}).

+### Version 1.2.0

-#### Warnings
+#### Breaking changes!

-The deleteEmptyKeys and deleteEmptyKeysRecursive functions will not be part of the next release!
+  1. Removed deprecated deleteEmptyKeys function (deleteKeys can be used instead)

+  2. Removed deprecated deleteEmptyKeysRecursive function (deleteKeysRecursive can be used instead)